-This research addresses the need to better understand how small scale irrigation infrastructure can contribute to securing sustainable livelihoods and ecosystems in rural areas of Africa.
+Grantham Scholar Dr Tavengwa Chitata now works for IHE Delft, Institute for Water Education, Netherlands as a Lecturer/Researcher.
+At the Grantham Centre his research addressed how small scale irrigation infrastructure can contribute to securing sustainable livelihoods and ecosystems in rural areas of Africa.

 Smallholder irrigation holds considerable promise for enhancing food security and reducing poverty for sub-Saharan Africa’s rural population.
-High level policy organisations such as World Bank and FAO, see improved productivity of smallholder agriculture as key to achieving including SDG 1 (No Poverty), SDG 2 (Zero hunger), with irrigation infrastructure central to achieving SDG 6 (Water for all).
+Both the World Bank and FAO see improved productivity of smallholder agriculture as key to achieving SDG1: No Poverty and SDG2: Zero Hunger.
+Plus irrigation infrastructure is central to achieving SDG6: Clean Water And Sanitation.
 Because rain-fed agriculture is barely viable in semi-arid parts of Zimbabwe, the need for water infrastructure is particularly acute there.

 But the capacity of irrigators to distribute and use water effectively depends on their ability to control the water flow – and this is determined by infrastructure.
 For example, the form of water offtake structure, the size of storage facility, or the permeability of canals.
 Further, the operation of infrastructure is shaped by social factors, such as who dominates the irrigators association, who is represented, how funds are collected, and how conflicts are resolved.

 Engineering approaches to irrigation focus on designing optimal solutions, which often work differently than intended.
 Social scientists highlight power and the unequal social relations that shape the functioning of water infrastructure.
 However, relatively few studies take a combined socio-technical approach to understanding the functioning of infrastructure in irrigation systems and the effects that this has on livelihoods and ecosystems.